Return to Invoice Cover

 To understand how RTI cover impacts and benefits car owners, let us take a look at the following example:

 Let us assume that Aditi purchased a brand new Hyundai Electric Creta for around ₹20 lakhs.
-She lives in a flood-prone area that often experiences huge floods.
+She lives in a flood-prone area that frequently experiences severe flooding.
 One such incident resulted in her car being swept away within just two years of purchase.
 All efforts to locate it proved futile.
 Losing a hefty investment can be a significant financial loss.

-Let us look at the claim amount she would receive in such a condition from a standard car insurance policy and with RTI insurance cover.
+Let us look at the claim amount she would receive under a standard car insurance policy and under RTI insurance cover in this situation.

 Particulars With RTI Cover Without RTI Cover